fedirz/faster-whisper-server/docs/installation.md

+!!! warning

+    Additional steps are required to use the text-to-speech feature.
+Please see the [Text-to-Speech](/docs/usage/text-to-speech.md#prerequisite).

 ## Docker Compose (Recommended)

 !!! note

-    I'm using newer Docker Compsose features.
+    I'm using newer Docker Compose features.
 If you are using an older version of Docker Compose, you may need need to update.

 Download the necessary Docker Compose files